std

 The compiler is free to take the conservative stance of marking types as Unpin so long as all of the types that compose its fields are also Unpin.
 This is because if a type implements Unpin, then it is unsound for that type’s implementation to rely on pinning-related guarantees for soundness, even when viewed through a “pinning” pointer!
 It is the responsibility of the implementor of a type that relies upon pinning for soundness to ensure that type is not marked as Unpin by adding PhantomPinned field.
 This is exactly what we did with our AddrTracker example above.
 Without doing this, you must not rely on pinning-related guarantees to apply to your type!

-If need to truly pin a value of a foreign or built-in type that implements Unpin, you’ll need to create your own wrapper type around the Unpin type you want to pin and then opts-out of Unpin using PhantomPinned.
+If you really need to pin a value of a foreign or built-in type that implements Unpin, you’ll need to create your own wrapper type around the Unpin type you want to pin and then opt-out of Unpin using PhantomPinned.

 Exposing access to the inner field which you want to remain pinned must then be carefully considered as well!
 Remember, exposing a method that gives access to a Pin<&mut InnerT>> where InnerT: Unpin would allow safe code to trivially move the inner value out of that pinning pointer, which is precisely what you’re seeking to prevent!
 Exposing a field of a pinned value through a pinning pointer is called “projecting” a pin, and the more general case of deciding in which cases a pin should be able to be projected or not is called “structural pinning.”
 We will go into more detail about this below.